Is the Arctic Ice Really Growing? - 26/07/2019

 NSIDC is part of the University of Colorado Boulder Cooperative Institute for Research in Environmental Sciences (CIRES) and is affiliated with the National Oceanic and Atmospheric Administration (NOAA) National Geophysical Data Center through a cooperative agreement.
 NSIDC is also a member of the ICSU World Data System.

 This Year's Seasonal Ice Melts Faster

 Thirdly, I did a random search on the internet and found, among other things, this recent article.
 "Working from a combination of satellite records and declassified submarine sonar data, NASA scientists have constructed a 60-year record of Arctic sea ice thickness.
 Right now, Arctic sea ice is the youngest and thinnest of its leg since we started keeping records.
 More than 70% of Arctic sea ice is now seasonal, which means it grows in the winter and melts in the summer, but doesn't last from year to year.
 This seasonal ice melts faster and breaks up easier, making it much more susceptible to wind and atmospheric conditions."

 Norwegian Polar Institute

 When I decided to leave it at that, I happened to browse to the website of The Norwegian Polar Institute, a directorate under the Ministry of Climate and Environment in Norway.
-The Institute's activities are focused on environmental management needs in the polar regions.
-In addition to collaboration on environmental protection in the Barents region, the Institute dedicates much effort to research on climate, long-range transport or pollutants and their impact on the environment, and biodiversity.
+The institute's activities are focused on environmental management needs in the polar regions.
+In addition to collaboration on environmental protection in the Barents region, the institute dedicates much effort to research on climate and long-range transport or pollutants and their impact on the environment and biodiversity.
 Topographic mapping is also an important task.
-In Antarctica, the Institute is responsible for the management of all Norwegian activities.
+In Antarctica, the institute is responsible for the management of all Norwegian activities.

 Checking Facts and Figures